 the sentences saying the way.

-(from "The Writer On, and At, Her Work)
+(from "The Writer On, and At, Her Work")

 The magical art in this post is by painter and illustrator Toshiyuki Enoki.
 Born in Tokyo in 1961, he was trained in traditional Japanese painting, lacquer painting, and western painting techniques.
 Please go here to see more of his work.

-The poem excerpted above, and in the picture captions, is from The Writer on Her Work, edited by Janet Sternberg (Virago Press, 1992); it also appears in Le Guin's collection The Wave in the Mind: Talks and Essays on the Writer, the Reader, and the Imagination (Shambhala, 2004).
+The poem excerpted above, and tucked into the picture captions, is from The Writer on Her Work, edited by Janet Sternberg (Virago Press, 1992); it also appears in Le Guin's collection The Wave in the Mind: Talks and Essays on the Writer, the Reader, and the Imagination (Shambhala, 2004).
 I recommend seeking it out to read in full.
 All rights to the text and art above are reserved by the author and artist.